Veronica-B/chat-room/README.md

 * We will live code our http server to manage http transactions, routes, and rendering of a web page

-The objective of this multi-part exercise is to learn about the foundational technology for a web server, before we add a the nodejs express middleware in a later class exercise
+The objective of this multi-part exercise is to learn about the foundational technology for a web server, before we add a the nodejs express middleware